Scott Morrison: Post-prime ministerial career

 Soon after the 2022 election, on 30 May, Peter Dutton was elected as the new leader of the Liberal Party in a leadership election, with Dutton later stating that Morrison would not be included in his shadow ministry.
 Morrison remained in Parliament as a backbencher until his resignation in February 2024.
 In May 2023, he took an advisory position with the U.S. based think tank the Center for a New American Security.

 In December 2022, Morrison gave evidence to the Royal Commission into the Robodebt Scheme, concerning his role in the implementation of the unlawful scheme, which was piloted during his time as Social Services minister.
 The commission handed down its final report in July 2023, with Morrison being criticised for misleading Cabinet and failing his ministerial duties.
 The commission also found that Morrison gave false evidence to the commission.
+In March 2026, the National Anti-Corruption Commission (NACC) published its Operation Myrtleford investigation report into six individuals referred by the Royal Commission.
+The NACC found that Morrison did not engage in corrupt conduct, concluding that his failure to identify misleading departmental advice was attributable to shortcomings within the federal departments rather than a breach of his personal obligations.
+Morrison stated that the NACC findings vindicated his position and rejected the conclusions of the Royal Commission regarding his conduct.
+The NACC's conclusions diverged from the Royal Commission's findings in several key respects.

+On 24 July 2025, Scott Morrison testified before the United States House Select Committee on the Chinese Communist Party, where he stated that China had targeted Australia with economic coercion in an attempt to punish it for its alliance with the United States.
+Morrison described a range of punitive trade measures imposed by Beijing during his prime ministership, including tariffs and import bans, as politically motivated responses to Australia's calls for an investigation into the origins of COVID-19 and its broader strategic posture.
+He asserted that Australia had shown resilience by standing firm rather than yielding to pressure and emphasized that the AUKUS defense pact, which he helped establish, was a key element of Australia's response to growing regional threats.
+Morrison also warned against complacency in recognizing the long-term strategic challenge posed by China and criticized the Albanese government's approach to defense spending and engagement with Beijing.